ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

 # Building the Pipeline

 As we go through building out this CI/CD pipeline, I want to remind you that _this is not the only solution_.
-There are may different ways to skin the cat (sorry I hate that phrase too).
+There are many different ways to skin the cat (sorry I hate that phrase too).
 I want to provide a tangible example for you to try this on your own.
 In doing so, I will walk you through how you build out a CI/CD pipeline using a GitLab repository as the source and GitLab container registry as the container registry.
 Both are **FREE**, so you have no excuses to not build this yourself.
-However, you can just as easily acomplish the same goal using GitHub Actions and a container registry like Amazon Elastic Container Registry (ECR).
+However, you can just as easily accomplish the same goal using GitHub Actions and a container registry like Amazon Elastic Container Registry (ECR).
 Notice my theme of abstracting away the "use case" from the platform, this will come up way more often in the future.

 ## Creating the Repository